sovity/authority-portal/docs/product/user-documentation/Authority Section.md

 ## Connector overview

-Under "All Connectors", Authority Users and Admins can see all registered connectors of all organizations in the MDS Portal.
+Under "All Connectors", Authority Users and Admins can see all registered connectors of all organizations in the Authority Portal.
 Also, the connector details can be accessed from here.

 ## Dashboard & Reporting

-Additionally to the features listed in [Administration and Support](Administration%20and%20Support.md#dashboard--reporting), Authority Users and Admins have access to the following features.
+Additionally Authority Users and Admins have access to the following features on the Dashboard:

 - They can download a report about all users and their roles.
 - Instead of only their own, all connectors are respected in the connector report.